Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= 1.9.1 =
+- Added Coupons functionality.
+Coupons for subscriptions are not supported at the moment, we're working on it.

 = 1.9.0 =
 - Added "Validate ZIP code" option.
 In order for this to work, corresponding option should be enabled in your Stripe Dashboard as well.
 - Added support for Custom Messages addon.
 You can use it to customize various text messages displayed by the plugin.